Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 **Tests when going live**
 - Sanity check the data we output.
 Does it make sense?
 - Test calculations — add it up, do the division, and calculate the ratios.
 Make sure the report itself is internally consistent and correct.
 - Test at different levels in the hierarchies.
 What adds up correctly at the summary level may not be right when you start to drill down to the details.
+Sum of the parts should always equal the grand total
 - Test edge parameters.
 For example, what happens to a report that compares data from a requested year to a prior year when the selected year is the earliest year in the database and there is no prior year?
 - Compare to existing sources.
 E.g. Looker should return same results as Salesforce.
 This test needs to be done in the beginning especially and when you are building something new.
 If some elements of the report are available elsewhere, and if the results should match, make sure they do.
 If you expect the results to be different because of improvements in data quality or business rule definition, see if you can match the existing source by applying these improvements by hand.
 Review these differences with key business users and document them in the BI portal
 - When required, perform unit testing: look at one instance and compare DWH vs source and identify where issues occur